 And many more!
 You’ll find the filters in the right upper corner, and you’ll be able to split the results according to a social platform you want to audit.

-What’s also super important to conducting a successful social media audit is taking a deeper look at your referral networks.
+What’s also super important while conducting a successful social media audit is taking a deeper look at your referral networks.
 That can be easily done with Google Analytics under Acquisition.

 Every social media platform gives you an opportunity to introduce your brand.
 Make sure that your audience knows immediately that they are looking at the profile of your company.

 Consistency is key.